oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

    For making any changes to original repository, we first sync our cloned repository with original repository.
 We merge develop with `upstream/develop` to do this.
 Now we make a new branch, do the changes on the branch, push the branch to forked repository, and make a PR from Github interface.
 We use a different branch to make changes so that we can work on multiple issues while still having a clean version in develop branch.

-### Install Docker Desktop
+### Pre-requisites for setting up the development server

-Download and install the latest version of Docker Desktop from the [official Docker website](https://www.docker.com/products/docker-desktop/).
+1. **Install Docker Desktop**: Download and install the latest version of Docker Desktop from the [official Docker website](https://www.docker.com/products/docker-desktop/).
 Docker Desktop provides a user-friendly interface and one must follow simple steps to download and install it from the given link.

-> NOTE: The above step needs to be followed only once.
-The next time you want to run Oppia, you can directly start from the next section, i.e. by executing simple `make` commands from the root directory of the cloned Oppia repository.

 **Note for Developers: Allocating Resources to Docker Desktop** For systems with 8GB RAM:
 - Allocate at least 6GB RAM to Docker Desktop from the settings (Resources tab) in Docker Desktop.
 - Allocate around 75% of the CPUs and swap memory available on your system specifications from the same settings panel.

-### Start development server using `make` commands

-1. **Navigate to Oppia Root Directory**: Open a terminal or command prompt and navigate to the root directory of the cloned Oppia repository.

 2. **Build Oppia for the First Time**: Run the following command to build Oppia for the first time.
 This step downloads all the necessary third-party libraries, python dependencies, and the other services required for the Oppia development server, which may take approximately 15-20 minutes (varies according to the network connection speed).